RickyWang1020/Livegoods_House_Rental/readme.md

 - Based on the information specified by frontend (in interface documentation), the service should return `Item` type instead of `LivegoodsResult` type

 - Because the detailed information of products will not be constantly changing, consider using `Redis` to cache the data

+  - Redis cache configuration class is defined as an `abstract class`, otherwise we will need to write "configuration + @Bean" on not only the Redis cache configuration class but also the classes that need caching, and it will not completely work

+  - When operating JSON with Jackson, if JSON contains some fields that the object class does not have, then deserialization will fail, because of `getHouseTypeForSearch()`.
+So, need to add `@JsonIgnoreProperties(ignoreUnknown = true)` on the Pojo Item class

+### Part 6: Feature of Enabling User Comments of Houses